SHOW-UNAN(祥雲庵)

 -a serene moment beyond the rush of time

-The Authentic Tea Ceremony in Kanazawa is not just about enjoying sweets and matcha.
+The Authentic Tea Ceremony in Kanazawa is more than just about enjoying some sweets and a bowl of matcha.

 It is an invitation to step into a quieter world—one where each moment holds timeless wisdom and gentle lessons for life.